input-output-hk/cardano-sl/docs/block-processing/us.md

 * A **hard fork** is a fork that makes previously invalid blocks valid.
 Soft forks have some deployment advantages like backward compatibility, and they don’t require everyone’s consensus, as the stake majority of users can impose the new rules.
 By contrast, hard forks require all users to upgrade.

-In theory, a hard fork may lead to a situation when a network splits into two parts, each maintaining a separate chain: one from the nodes that adopted the latest system update, and another from the nodes that rejected to do that.
+In theory, a hard fork may lead to a situation when a network splits into two parts, each maintaining a separate chain:

+ * one from the nodes that adopted the latest system update
+ * another from the nodes that rejected to adopt the latest system update

 This means some blocks from the first part are considered invalid by the other part, and vice versa.

 ### Block version